 When does the new system begin and when does the first report need to be lodged?

 The new system begins today i.e. 1st July 2012.
-The forms need to be lodged annually on the 21st of July.
-Therefore, the first form will need to lodged by 21st July 2013.
+The forms need to be lodged annually by the 28th of August.
+However, the first form will need to lodged by 21st July 2013.

 How do I lodge the form?

 Either a business owner or his/her tax agent can lodge the form.
 It can be done electronically via the ATO online portals or by completing the paper version of the form and sending it to the ATO.
 Interestingly, BAS Agents are not permitted to lodge these forms as this is not seen as a BAS Service – go figure!

 What information needs to be recorded each year to assist with the reporting process?